Congratulations, you’re a dad to be! Do you know what to expect when your partner is expecting?

-- Ensure that the birth environment is as perfect as possible; is it too cold/warm?
+- Keep the birth environment as calm and as comfortable as possible; is it too cold/warm?
 Too bright?
 Too noisy?
 Is she able to move and change positions?

 - Ensure that she has enough to eat and drink, and make sure that you are drinking and eating well, too.

 - Remind her to visit the loo and empty her bladder regularly; this is often overlooked but it can prevent problems during labour and afterwards.

 - Provide back pain relief by rubbing her back.
-Fantastic Skin Elastic is ideal for massage, helping to ease and soothe pain and discomfort.
-Take a look at our blog post for the best ways of how to massage pregnant women, to be beneficial for you, her and your baby.
-Also ensure that a wheat bag or hot water bottle are warm to ease back pain.
+Our Marvellous Massaging Stick is ideal for massage, helping to ease and soothe pain and discomfort.
+Take a look at our blog post for the best ways of how to massage pregnant women, so it benefits her, you and your baby.
+A warm wheat bag or hot water bottle will also help to ease back pain.

 - Encourage her to use all methods of non-medical pain relief available, including lots of emotional support from you, before requesting stronger, pharmacological options.
 Yet do listen to her if she’s requesting something stronger.

 - Use a calm, soothing and quiet voice and language, and limit any unnecessary conversation.

 - If things are not going to plan, explain this to her clearly and gently, and tell her what is being recommended but avoid the temptation to make the decision for her.

 - Make sure you have regular breaks.

 How to Prepare for Labour

 There are many ways you can prepare for your partner’s labour and birth of your baby.
 Attend good, midwife-led antenatal classes with her, read books, get involved in writing her birth plan and discuss all things labour and birth with her during pregnancy.
 When labour does happen, being knowledgeable and prepared will help you stay calm and relaxed.
 If anything about your partner’s behaviour surprises you, it is important that you do not let her see or realise this.
-Encouragement during this time works wonders.
+Encouragement and gentle support during this time works wonders.